AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 Dr. Cornelia C. Walther, a senior fellow at Wharton and Harvard, framed this beautifully: "AI can serve as a sort of translator, not of language, but of ability."

 That metaphor is precise.
-Before AI, the unwritten rule of professional life was: have the idea and perform the idea in a neurotypical way.
-Your solution to the problem had to arrive in the right format, at the right pace, with the right social wrapper.
-If you couldn't produce that wrapper — if the email took forty minutes, if the meeting notes were chaotic, if the presentation slides didn't quite flow the way people expected — then the idea itself was discounted.
+Before AI, the unwritten rule of professional life was: have the idea and perform it in a neurotypical way.
+If you couldn't produce that wrapper — the email took forty minutes, the meeting notes were chaotic, the slides didn't flow the way people expected — the idea itself got discounted.
 Not on its merits.
 On its packaging.

 AI handles the packaging.

 Kim Akers, chief operations officer for Microsoft's commercial business, has ADHD, dyslexia, and dysgraphia.
 She once turned down reading at her brother's wedding because she couldn't reliably read last names.
-Tasks like reading, writing, and organising information required extra effort long before AI existed.
-When she first used an AI writing assistant — feeding in what she was trying to communicate and getting back polished prose in seconds — she said it simply: "that was a game changer."
+When she first fed an AI writing assistant what she was trying to communicate and got back polished prose in seconds, she said it simply: "that was a game changer."

-The cost of masking weighs on this.
+The cost of doing without it shows up as masking.
 Colm McNamee, a neurodiversity activist, puts it bluntly: "I pay a price for masking my neurodivergence.
 It comes in waves of exhaustion.
 It's like putting on a mask to make other people feel more comfortable."

 The Tools People Actually Use